joergschultzelutter/robotframework-remoterunner-ssl/README.md

 Library         python_file.py

 ```
-Robot Framework standard libraries are detected and will obviously not be read from disk
+Robot Framework standard libraries were also detected and obviously never got read from disk.
+However, PyPi/pip packages which were not installed on the server did not get detected.
+This topic is addressed in the next chapter.

 ## Support for auto-installation of PyPi packages on the remote server